Reginleif88/reginleif_lab/docs/Project-7-Multi-Site-Network-Site-to-Site-VPN.md

 ### C. Firewall Rules Summary

+> [!NOTE]
-> **Note:** Detailed step-by-step firewall configuration is provided in Section B above (Steps 0, 1, and 2).
+> Detailed step-by-step firewall configuration is provided in Section B above (Steps 0, 1, and 2).
 This section serves as a reference summary of all required firewall rules.

 #### Prerequisites